 1. Hide Folders

 Windows offers an easy way to quickly hide folders from unsuspecting eyes.
 This method requires that Windows does not show hidden files and folders.
-So to begin with, you have to check this setting:
+So changing this setting is the first step in this approach…

-- Open Windows Explorer (open any folder) and go to > Tools > Folder options…
+- Open File Explorer (any folder) and go to Tools > Folder options…

-- Click > OK and proceed to hiding a folder.
+- Click OK and, with the next few steps, proceed to hiding a folder.

-- In the > General tab check the option > Hidden.
+- In the General tab check the option called Hidden.

 Once you wish to access your folder, go through folder options to temporarily make hidden folders visible.
 Obviously, this is a little inconvenient.
 To take a shortcut and hide or unhide several folders at once, you can use the tool Free Hide Folder.
 It can hide and unhide selected folders, given the folder options are set to not show hidden files and folders.